Contact person

 Proof, not just a declaration, is needed to meet the requirements.
 This demands the testing and validation of individual components, systems of components and entire vehicles.

 “All manufacturers are working frantically with this.
-We’re just one-and-a-half years away from the introduction and the vehicles due to be launched in 2024 are already being planned and designed.
-If you haven’t resolved these matters by then, you won’t be allowed to sell the vehicles.
-The industry really is up against the wall.”
+If you haven’t resolved these matters by then, you won’t be allowed to sell the vehicles.”

 Bodeklint says that the way forward usually involves a standard that has already been developed.
 As is the case here, too, in the shape of ISO 21434, which aims to protect a vehicle from cyber attacks throughout its service life.
 One hope is that setting requirements in line with this standard will also meet the requirements of the regulation.